Fort Boyard (game show): The Treasure Room

 The boyar is the currency that participants must collect in the treasure room.

 The Treasure Room (or Treasure Chamber in Ultimate Challenge) is the climax to each episode of Fort Boyard.
 The gold is stored here, which is guarded by the fort's tigers.

 Once the Fort's gong sounds for a second time, the game time is over.
 When the gong is struck (by La Boule) the tigers are taken away by Monique, the gate to the Treasure Room rises and will only stay open for the time won in the Council Duels (1:30 minimum, or 4:00 maximum in the French version), 2:00 minutes in UK series 1 to 4 (the time stated did not include the 20 seconds before the gate started to rise) or 3:00 minutes in UK series 5.
 The 3 minutes includes 20 seconds before the gate started to rise (to open canisters/organise team).
-The gate takes 30 seconds to open and close fully for every version of Fort Boyard worldwide.
+The gate takes 25 second to open and 20 second to close fully for every version of Fort Boyard worldwide.

 As of 2016, in the French version, contestants who failed at the duels during the "judgment" sequence will have the chance to free themselves by making their way through an obstacle course within 2:30, with any time used in excess of 2:30 taken away from the three minutes the contestants have in the treasure room.
 This is then followed by extra games which are played to win extra time in the treasure room.
 Four or six members of the team each compete in a duel against the "Masters of Time".
 There is no risk of any time lost with 15 seconds earned for each successful duel, making a maximum possible time in the treasure room of four minutes.

 If by this time the team has still not figured out the password from the clues won, they can "sacrifice" players in exchange for extra clues to help them.
 The sacrificed players have to grab the clue by putting their hand into one of the tiger-shaped hand traps around the Treasure Room entrance; once their hands are inside, they cannot release them and participate in collecting the gold.